Leaders: Andrei G. Borisov and François Aguillon

 Graphene nanostructures have a nonlinear response to polarized light that is very different from that of macroscopic graphene.

 Using the tight-binding approximation and the time-dependent density matrix approach, we theoretically describe the nonlinear response of plasmonic graphene nanostructures to circularly polarized light.
-The intensity and polarization of the emitted harmonics depend on the symmetry of the system and can be analyzed by applying Neumann’s principle.
+The intensity and polarization of the emitted harmonics depend on the symmetry of the system.
 For nanomaterials comprising thousands of carbon atoms, it is the symmetry of the carbon atom arrangement at the atomic scale that determines the nonlinear response.
 Therefore, it could be very different from the nonlinear response predicted using the macroscopic geometry.
-We show that symmetry breaking for example by lattice defects strongly affects the nonlinear response of graphene nanomaterials to circularly polarized light.
+We show that symmetry breaking by lattice defects strongly affects the nonlinear response of graphene nanomaterials to circularly polarized light.
 Our work extends theoretical studies of the nonlinear optical properties of graphene nanomaterials to spin-carrying light beams.

 Article : François Aguillon et Andrei G. Borisov, “Nonlinear Response of Nanostructured Graphene to Circularly Polarized Light”, J. Phys.
 Chem.
 C 128, 16576 (2024), pdf